Barack Obama assassination plot in Tennessee: Investigation and arrests

 On October 22, Schlesselman and Cowart shot at a glass window on the front door of the Allen Baptist Church in Brownsville, Tennessee.
 The two men bragged to a female friend about the shooting; the friend told her mother, who notified the Haywood County Sheriff's Department.
 Investigators traced the shell casings to Schlesselman and Cowart, and notified the Crockett County Sheriff's Department, who took the pair into custody after spotting the swastikas, slurs and 88 and 14 numbers on their car.

 Police seized a rifle, a sawed-off shotgun and three pistols from the men at the time of the arrest.
 They were detained in Bells, Tennessee for a few days before being moved to another facility.
 During interrogation, the men told authorities of their plan to kill Obama.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives handled the initial federal investigation of the case.
 The United States Secret Service became involved in the investigation once the assassination plot was discovered.
 The Federal Bureau of Investigation was also involved in the investigation.
 Both men were charged with illegal possession of a sawed-off shotgun, conspiracy to rob a firearms dealer and making threats against a presidential candidate; a superseding indictment additionally charged the pair with civil rights conspiracy and conspiracy, and charged Cowart with destruction of religious property and a related firearms charge.
 Authorities have found no evidence that anyone besides the two men were involved in the plot, but as of October 2008 authorities were said to be investigating the possibility.

 Both Schlesselman and Cowart acknowledged that they would be killed as a result of the murders and insisted they were willing to die.
 Authorities said the pair planned to break into a gun shop to steal more weapons for their attack, and also bought nylon rope and ski masks at Walmart to use in a robbery or home invasion to fund the spree.
-Schlesselman and Cowart asked a friend to drive them to a house they planned to rob, but they cancelled the robbery after getting scared by a dog and two vehicles in the driveway.
+Schlesselman and Cowart asked a friend to drive them to a house they planned to rob, but they canceled the robbery after getting scared by a dog and two vehicles in the driveway.